caliskanmurat/qgis_sentinel2_image_downloader_plugin/README.md

 # QGIS Sentinel-2 Image Downloader Plugin

 With this plugin, it is possible to download Sentinel-2 images (_B01, B02, B03, B04, B05, B06, B07, B08, B8A, B09, B10, B11, B12, TCI, SCL_) from the **_Copernicus Data Space Platform_** (https://dataspace.copernicus.eu/).
-The process consists of two steps : "_Download Footprints_" and "_Download Images_".
+The process consists of three steps : "_Download Footprints_", "_Download Images_" and "_Select Images_".

 * In some version of QGIS (e.g. QGIS 3.40.5) some problem may occur because of numpy verison.
 Downgrading numpy version can fix it. (open osgeo shell and type **_"pip install --upgrade numpy==1.26.4"_**)